Miele CM 6350 Review

 The Water Filter and Decalcifying

-You can’t mount a water filter in the water tank of the Miele CM 6350.
-It’s therefore especially important to set the correct water hardness in the machine’s controls.
-Since you won’t be using a water filter, you’ll probably save about 15 dollars, but you’ll have to decalcify the espresso machine more often as a result.
+You can’t mount a water filter in the Miele CM 6350’s water tank, so it’s especially important to set the correct water hardness in the machine’s controls.
+By not using a water filter, you will probably save about $15, but you will have to decalcify the espresso machine more often.
 That’s the cheaper option, but you’ll have to deal with the decalcifying solution in the machine.

 The Hose and Nozzle

 It’s really great when something works automatically.
-However, I’m also usually a bit skeptical about some automatic features.
-But the setting to clean out the hose on the Miele CM 6350 is actually really good.
-Instead of connecting the hose to the milk container, just stick it in the drip tray.
+While I’m usually a bit skeptical about some automatic features, the setting to clean out the hose on the Miele CM 6350 is actually really good.
+To clean the hose, stick it in the drip tray.
 Then choose “Clean Hose” in the menu, and the machine will blow hot steam through the hose.
-That works even better than cleaning it by hand.
+This works even better than cleaning it by hand.

 The Milk Container

 The high-quality milk container is made of stainless steel.
 It has good insulation but can also be stored in a refrigerator.
-Or if you’d prefer, you can also simply stick the milk hose into a carton of milk.
-The advantage of doing that is that you can just toss the carton when it’s empty.
+Or, if you’d prefer, you can also simply stick the milk hose into a milk carton.
+The advantage of doing this is that you can just toss the carton when it’s empty.
 Most users seem to do exactly that after using the machine for a while, and it’s also become the norm in our office.

 The Water Tank and the Catch Tray

 As noted before, almost all the compartments and components can go in the dishwasher.
-However, I’d generally avoid doing that, and instead simply wash them out with running water.
-That’s completely fine.
-Also, you should be careful to avoid getting coffee residue in your dishwasher.
-That’s always a pain to get out.
+However, I’d generally avoid doing that and, instead, simply wash them out with running water.
+That is completely fine.
+Also, you should be careful to avoid getting coffee residue in your dishwasher, which is always a pain to get out.

-Unfortunately, it’s easy to forget to clean the water tank.
+Unfortunately, it is easy to forget to clean the water tank.
 Every time you fill it up with fresh water, be sure to rinse it out first.
-I’d also suggest that once a month, you should let it dry out completely, and then wipe out the inside with a clean cloth.
-However, I’d definitely not use any kind of dish soap to clean it out.
+I’d also suggest that, once a month, you should let it dry out completely and then wipe out the inside with a clean cloth.
+However, I’d definitely not use any dish soap to clean it out.

 The Cleaning Program

 The automatic cleaning program works well, but you should still definitely follow the cleaning steps outlined above for the Miele CM 6350.
 Also, be sure not to ignore the notification if the machine says it needs decalcifying.
 This program is the only way to clean the inside of the brewing unit.
 Of course, it’s also important to clean the brewing unit on the outside, but that’s an extra step, not a substitute for cleaning the inside.
 To use the cleaning program, you’ll need cleaning tablets and decalcifying tablets.
-These are links to original Miele tablets on Amazon, but you can also feel free to use cheaper substitutes.
+There are original Miele cleaning tablets on Amazon, but you can also use cheaper substitutes.

 Cleaning the Machine Before a Trip

 This is an especially important “Bonus Tip.”
-If you’re going away for a while, such as on a vacation, you should clean out the machine with the cleaning tablets.
+If you’re going away for a while – such as on a vacation – you should clean out the machine with the cleaning tablets.
 Obviously, you’ll also want to empty and clean the milk container.
-I’d also empty the water tank and store it when it’s try.
-I’d then take out the brewing unit, clean it and then leave it outside of the machine.
+I’d also empty the water tank and store it when it’s dry.
+I’d then take out the brewing unit, clean it and leave it outside the machine.
 Leave the lid open.
 Finally, don’t forget about the drip tray or the grounds tray.
 If you follow these steps, you’ll return from your vacation to find a clean, mold-free espresso machine waiting for you.